 According to a study published in the journal Chest, grandma’s chicken soup may indeed contain a number of substances with mild anti-inflammatory properties which could help reduce the symptoms of colds.
 In addition, the soup’s heat can help reduce congestion by loosening mucus.

-Grandma was right: Salt water can relieve sore throats, according to the Mayo Clinic.
-Also, a study published in the American Journal of Preventive Medicine found that gargling salt water can even help prevent upper respiratory tract infections.
+Grandma was right!
+Salt water can relieve sore throats, according to the Mayo Clinic.
+Furthermore, a study published in the American Journal of Preventive Medicine found that gargling salt water can even help prevent upper respiratory tract infections.

 Make a soothing tea by slicing fresh ginger in boiling water.
 According to acupuncturist Jeff Gould, all you have to do to avoid this horrendous sensation is “Add some brown sugar and drink it to relieve nausea.”

-Simply rub an ice cube repeatedly over the affected area to reduce itching and swelling.
-So simple, so effective!
+Simply rub an ice cube repeatedly over the affected area to reduce itching and swelling—so simple and so effective!

-“Fever is not the enemy.
-It indicates that your body is trying to kill the virus or the bacteria,” say doctors.
-To make one feel better, many suggest what a Greek grandmother would suggest: A lukewarm bath and cool compresses on the forehead.
+According to doctors, fever is not the enemy.
+It indicates that your body is trying to kill the virus or the bacteria.
+To make one feel better, many suggest what a Greek grandmother would suggest: a lukewarm bath and cool compresses on the forehead.

-Clinical studies have shown that taking one teaspoonful of honey 30 minutes before bedtime can reduce coughing, but should only be givin to children who are older than two years.
-Greek yiayias use honey for many ailments!
+Clinical studies have shown that consuming one teaspoonful of honey thirty minutes before bedtime can reduce coughing but should only be given to children who are older than two years.
+Greek grandmothers use honey for many ailments.

 Eczema and dry skin

-Oats are not just for your breakfast!
-Research published in the Journal of Drugs in Dermatology has confirmed that oatmeal does have moisturizing and anti-inflammatory properties which indeed do help with pruritus.
-So fill up your bath, throw in some oats, soak in it for twenty minutes and get out with the most moisturized skin you’ve ever had.
+Oats are not just for breakfast!
+Research published in the Journal of Drugs in Dermatology has confirmed that oatmeal does have moisturizing and anti-inflammatory properties which indeed help with pruritus.
+So fill up your bath, throw in some oats, soak in it for twenty minutes, and finish your bath with the most moisturized skin you’ve ever had.